 3. What’s Your Greatest Weakness?

 This question is so common that many applicants already know how to answer it.
-They give ‘fake’ weaknesses such as “I’m a perfectionist,” or “I’m workaholic,” not knowing recruiters can see through these lies.
+They give ‘fake’ weaknesses such as “I’m a perfectionist,” or “I’m a workaholic,” not knowing recruiters can see through these lies.

 Aim for authenticity instead of sounding impressive.
 Share a genuine weakness, by all means.
 Just make sure it’s not a deal breaker and it’s something you’re working to improve.